palomallacerda/R-properties/Readme.md

 # Introduzindo a linguagem R

-Aprendendo a estruturar e organizar a linguagem R
+Aprendendo a estruturar e organizar a linguagem R.